hackorama/tv-home-screen/docs/dev.md

 - tvOS 16.6
 - Xcode 14.13.1

-> If you don't have a [develope accont](https://developer.apple.com/programs/) your provisioning profile will be valid for only 7 days and so you will need to redeploy every week.
+> If you don't have a [developer account](https://developer.apple.com/programs/) your provisioning profile will be valid for only 7 days and so you will need to redeploy every week.

 ## Run on Simulator